skip to main content

 Simply Unlimited Internet 140 Mbps$55.00/mo.Up to 140MbpsDSL

 CenturyLink’s fiber internet is a good deal when you compare it to Spectrum.
-With the 500Mbps plan, you get plenty of symmetrical speed at a low cost—indefinitely, in fact.
+With the Up to 500Mbps plan, you get plenty of symmetrical speed at a low cost—indefinitely, in fact.
 Spectrum’s similar Ultra plan sets you back up to $70 per month during the first two years, and then the price increases by around $25 after that.
 Even if you manage to find Spectrum’s fiber internet, CenturyLink is still a better long-term deal.

 But keep in mind that CenturyLink ranks far lower than Spectrum in nearly every category in our customer satisfaction survey.
 So, while you may be saving money with CenturyLink in the long term, it doesn’t score well in speed, reliability, customer service, and overall satisfaction based on customer feedback.
 It’s something to consider when choosing between CenturyLink and Spectrum.